DUE TO ONGOING COVID TRAVEL RESTRICTIONS, THE SUMMER PROGRAM HAS BEEN POSTPONED TO SUMMER 2023.

 The Japan summer program combines Japanese language and culture study with sustainability and environmental topics.
 This program is open to students from any major.
 Traveling with WU faculty, the program combines instruction and program excursions in conjunction with WU's sister university, Tokyo International University in Kawagoe, Japan.
 Students live in a comfortable residence hotel located a quick train ride from TIU's campus.

-WU Students and NON-WU Studnets - The deadline to apply is TBD, 2020 for summer 2021 participation.
+WU Students and NON-WU Students: The deadline to apply is December 8, 2021 for summer 2022 participation.

 ** ENVIRONMENTAL STUDIES AND SUSTAINABILITY IN JAPAN **